-Da Corte’s vibrant paintings, sculptures, videos, and installations infuse everyday artifacts with symbolic power.
-Drawing from the visual iconography of his outer-Philadelphia upbringing, Da Corte creates theatrical assemblages that combine personal narratives and remixed references with the glossy aesthetics of commercial culture.
+Drawing from the iconography of his outer-Philadelphia upbringing, Alex Da Corte (b.
+1980, Camden, NJ) creates vibrant paintings, sculptures, videos, and installations that infuse everyday artifacts with symbolic power.
+His theatrical assemblages combine personal narratives and remixed references with the glossy aesthetics of commercial culture.
 Through subtle manipulation, repurposing, and juxtaposition of objects and icons, he unearths the eerie and absurd qualities that underlie the seemingly familiar.
 At once dazzling and ominous, his surreal amalgams chart the psychological complexities, desires, and illusions that haunt late-capitalist culture.